Ant-OSS-Utility-Set/github-growth-hack/README.md

 ### How is the 'score' calculated?

-Based on the [formula](http://oss.x-lab.info/github-insight-report-2020.pdf) proposed by [open-digger](https://github.com/X-lab2017/open-digger),but I add a new factor "new_contributors"
+Based on the [formula](http://oss.x-lab.info/github-insight-report-2020.pdf) proposed by [open-digger](https://github.com/X-lab2017/open-digger),but I add some new factors
 ![how.png](https://user-images.githubusercontent.com/26001097/148624794-129025ba-6e05-4cef-a738-b9ee1dd90e88.png)

 ## TODO